tensorflow/java/README.md

 * `tensorflow-core`
   * All artifacts that build up the core language bindings of TensorFlow for Java
-  * Intended audience: projects that provide their own APIs or frameworks on top of TensorFlow and just want a thin layer to access the TensorFlow runtime from the JVM
+  * Intended audience: projects that provide their own APIs or frameworks on top of TensorFlow and just want a thin layer to access the TensorFlow native library from the JVM

 * `tensorflow-framework`
   * Primary API for building and training neural networks with TensorFlow